bucs110fall2024/final-project-alisonb/template_final_project-master/README.md

 << Give an overview of your project >>

 ***    Crochet game: Player uses buttons (selecting based on following instructions provided)
-        to create their own mini crochet project (a heart)
+        to create their own mini crochet project

 ## GUI Design